Tax Preparation Help

 • In an aircraft or vehicle owned by an aircraft museum.

 Blender claims.
 The claim rate for undyed diesel fuel taxed at $.244 and used to produce a diesel-water fuel emulsion is $.046 per gallon of diesel fuel so used.
 The blender must be registered by the IRS in order to make the claim.
-The blender must attach a statement to the claim certifying all of the following:
+The blender must attach a statement to the claim certifying that:

-• That the diesel-water fuel emulsion contains at least 14 percent water,
+• The diesel-water fuel emulsion contains at least 14 percent water,

-• That the emulsion additive is registered by a United States manufacturer under section 211 of the Clean Air Act with the Environmental Protection Agency,
+• The emulsion additive is registered by a United States manufacturer with the EPA under section 211 of the Clean Air Act,

-• That undyed diesel fuel taxed at $.244 was used to produce the diesel-water fuel emulsion, and
+• Undyed diesel fuel taxed at $.244 was used to produce the diesel-water fuel emulsion, and

-• That the diesel-water fuel emulsion was used or sold for use in the blender's trade or business.
+• The diesel-water fuel emulsion was used or sold for use in the blender's trade or business.

-The ultimate purchaser of the kerosene used in commercial aviation (other than foreign trade) is eligible to make a claim if the ultimate purchaser certifies that the right to make the claim has not been waived.
+The ultimate purchaser of the kerosene used in commercial aviation (other than foreign trade) and noncommercial aviation (other than nonexempt, noncommercial aviation and exclusive use by a state, political subdivision of a state, or the District of Columbia) is eligible to make a claim if the ultimate purchaser certifies that the right to make the claim has not been waived.
 Generally, the ultimate purchaser is the aircraft operator.

-The following are the uses of kerosene for which a claim may be allowable to the ultimate vendor:
+The following are the nontaxable uses of kerosene used in noncommercial aviation for which a credit or refund may be allowable to the ultimate purchaser.

 • On a farm for farming purposes.